Vine Weevil nematodes are watered into pots or open ground with a watering can or hose, killing the vine weevil grubs.

 Vine weevil nematodes come in packs of 12 or 100 square metres and should be used every 6 weeks from the spring into autumn.

 The two most important treatments are the first and last treatments in the season.
 March when they have emerged from their winter semi-hibernation and at the end of the season when they have just hatched out (August to November).
 Don’t treat in the depths of winter if the soil is below 5°C, and don’t treat at the height of summer when it is too hot and dry for the nematodes to be effective.
 For the adults use the traps between June and September when they are around in large numbers.

 The nematodes arrive in a sealed pack and should be used fresh.
 You can keep them in the fridge if you can't use them straight away, but they must be used by their use by date.
 On the day of application remove them from the fridge and allow them to warm up to room temperature.

 Follow the instructions carefully and don't save any part of the pack content or solution.

 Apply when the soil temperatures are above 5°C at least 3 hours of the day and keep the soil reasonably damp while the nematodes establish themselves.
-Vine weevil larvae can be treated in the spring when they first become active, or in the autumn when they hatch.
+Vine weevil larvae should be treated from the spring when they first become active and then every 6 weeks throughout the growing season.
+A treatment in the autumn just before the soil temperature drops will stop the grubs from overwintering in your garden.
 The nematodes do not kill the adults.
 All our nematodes are pet and child friendly and will not harm plants.